foppage/goto/README.md

 `http(s)://<YOUR_URL>/s?q=%s`

-Built using Go, TypeScript and Docker.
+Built using Go, SQL, TypeScript and Docker.

 The backend uses the Gin web framework, and the frontend uses Vite + React.